spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/adding-product-sections-to-the-documentation.md

 ---
-title: Adding a new product to the documentation site
+title: Adding product sections to the documentation
 description: Learn how to add a new product to the Spryker docs.
 template: howto-guide-template
+redirect_from:
+  - /docs/scos/user/intro-to-spryker/contributing-to-documentation/adding-a-new-product-to-the-documentation-site.html
 ---

 When we launch a new product, you need to create a separate section for it.
 Usually, there are two roles per product — user and developer.
 In this article, we assume that you need to create a new product *aop* with the *user* and *dev* roles.